BREAKING: WAWU strike ends after two days

 This is a developing story, more details to come.

-Jack Glenn (he/him) is the editor in chief for The Front this quarter.
+Jack Glenn (he/him) is a copy editor for The Front this quarter.
 He began working at the Front in the spring of 2022 as a sports reporter.

 Julia Hawkins (she/her) is a campus news reporter for The Front this quarter.
 She is a second-year journalism/public relations major.
 Outside of reporting, Julia enjoys hanging out in The Planet office, baking and asking random people to pet their dogs.
 You can reach her at juliahawkins.thefront@gmail.com